msagansk/Augur.Guide/4-reporters.md

 ---
 title: Reporters
 ---
-# Reporters landing page
+# Reporters

-Start
+How to use Augur from a reporters point of view.
+Responsibilities of holding the REP token.